CAT 2025 Mock Test (Official): Take Free CAT Exam Mock Test

 The first section of mock test for CAT will be VARC.
 There will be an onscreen calculator, timer and colour-scheme table to indicate status of the questions for your knowledge.
 Snapshot below:

 Complete the VARC section within the given time-limit and move to the next section – DILR.
-The third and last section will be Quantitative Aptitude in the online CAT 2024 mock test.
+The third and last section will be Quantitative Aptitude in the online CAT 2025 mock test.
 Before moving to a next section, you can review your answers selected in the correct section and make changes if required.
 Once the time is up or you've moved to another section, the previous section will be auto-locked.
-After the total time-limit is over, total marks scored by you will be displayed along with the number of correct and incorrect responses.
+After the time is up, marks scored by you will be displayed along with number of correct and incorrect responses.

 Free QA Questions with Answers for Practice